INITIATIVES TO ADDRESS ISSUES RELATED TO SOCIETY: CREATING A SYSTEM THAT ENRICHES PEOPLE’S LIVES

 •Decline in local transportation

-transportation and provision of tourism transportation in rural areas
+•Lack of secondary transportation and need to provide tourism transportation in rural areas

-•Need to facilitate smooth movement of foreign visitors to Japan, whose numbers are rapidly increasing
+•Need to facilitate smooth movement of foreign visitors to Japan, whose numbers have been rapidly increasing

 Reasons for Addressing Social Issues

 Mazda predicts that, around 2030, against the backdrop of global digitalization and widespread use of work efficiency improvement tools, the automotive industry will seek to increase convenience by linking automobiles and communications systems and continuing to offer various new services, making the selection of which convenience-oriented services to provide a decision of significant value.
 Metropolitan areas with advanced infrastructure built to accommodate a greater concentration of people should be able to resolve any concerns or inconveniences regarding mobility with little difficulty, thanks to the development of shared services as well as expanded vehicle use and services, which will become comparable to those of public transportation systems.
-Conversely, depopulated areas in hilly and mountainous regions of Japan will continue to suffer a lack of transportation means due to the discontinuation of public transportation services, making it harder for local residents—particularly the elderly and people with special needs—to get around.
+Conversely, depopulated areas in hilly and mountainous regions of Japan will continue to suffer a lack of transportation means due to the discontinuation of public transportation services, making it harder for local residents to get around.
 This issue will also pertain to regional revitalization, which cannot be achieved by merely providing relevant services alone.
-The Company will leverage available automobile and mobility technologies to help create communities where local residents help one another and facilitate interpersonal interaction, assisted by drivers from both within and outside of communities.
+The Company will leverage available automobile and mobility technologies to help create communities where local residents help one another and facilitate interpersonal interaction, assisted by drivers from both within and outside these communities.

 Examples of Initiatives